 At Van Heusen, we believe that clothes make the man.
-We are the number-one selling business shirt brand in department stores across Australia and Van Heusen has been associated with stylish, high quality shirts since the introduction of the revolutionary patented soft-folding collar in 1921.
+We are the number-one selling business shirt brand in department stores across Australia.
+Van Heusen has built a reputation for stylish, high quality shirts, leading innovation since the introduction of the revolutionary patented soft-folding collar in 1919.

 Since then Van Heusen has suited up.
-Today the Van Heusen range has grown to include suits, business accessories, casual wear and women’s office wear.
+Today the Van Heusen range has grown to include suits, accessories, casual wear, footwear and women’s office wear.
 Van Heusen creates classic and fashion forward ranges using quality fabrics and finishes for sharp styling.

 Van Heusen has created a range of innovations in business apparel including:

-We are proud to offer the largest range of collar and sleeve length combinations in the Australasian market.
+Van Heusen is proud to offer the largest range of fits, collar and sleeve length combinations in the Australasian market.

 Almost 30 years on, in 1919, Dutch immigrant John Manning van Heusen was granted a patent for a new process he created that fused cloth on a curve, creating a comfortable soft-folding collar that retained the stiff-collar look of the era.